 - A USB multimeter (AT35 USB 3.0 Meter).

 Firstly, plug the male port of the AT35 USB 3.0 Meter to the power bank you wish to test.
 You’ll see 5V but a current reading of 0 Amps as there’s no device drawing current.

 Now, you’ll have to wait for several hours until the power bank depletes completely.
 Then, you will have the final mAh measurement, which is the total power bank capacity.
-Should you want to convert it to Watt-hours (Wh), simply multiply the mAh by the output voltage, and divide the result by 1000, as it shows the equation.
+Should you want to convert it to Watt-hours (Wh), simply multiply the mAh by the output voltage, and divide the result by 1000, as it’s shown in the equation below.

 Capacity in Watt-hours = final mAh measurement x Output Voltage / 1000

-With this method, you can both get an estimate of the total capacity of a power bank, and at the same time, knowing its output.
-It involves charging your power bank from 0% to 100%, measuring the current throughout.
+With this method, you can both get an estimate of the total capacity of a power bank and at the same time, know its output.
+It involves charging your power bank from 0% to 100% and measuring the current throughout.

 Here’s what you’ll need:

 - A completely dead power bank.